andykee/lentil/docs/user_guide/diffraction.rst

 | Detector               | Any                         | Not supported      |
 +------------------------+-----------------------------+--------------------+

-As mentioned earlier, non Pupil/Image/Detector planes can also be included in the propagation planes list.
+As mentioned earlier, non-Pupil and Image planes can also be included in the propagation planes list.
 This is primarily done to simplify using planes with special Plane-Wavefront multiplication behavior (the ``Grism`` plane is a perfect example).
 When "vanilla" Plane objects are inserted into the propagation list, their multiply() method